asuttles/AndyEdit/README.md

 The AndyEdit editor requires the ncurses library be installed for terminal rendering.

-AndyEdit uses the POSIX getline utility.
+AndyEdit uses the POSIX 'getline' utility.
 This may not be found on all systems.

 AndyEdit is being developed using the LLVM CLANG 6.0.0 compiler and ncurses 5.7 on OpenBSD 6.4.